500Foods/Philement/elements/001-hydrogen/README.md

 This is a small self-contained test project that runs locally alongside Klipper, much like Moonraker.
 It talks to Klipper over a unix socket connection and outputs what it gets back to the console.
 This is intended as a test of communicating with Klipper where the bulk of the effort is actually in reading the various configuration files to figure out where Klipper is running in the first place.
 A version in both Python and C is provided.

+## Prototyping: hydro - System Status
+This is a small self-contained test project that simply (?!) outputs a bunch of system status information.
+Things like memory usage, current network connections, free disk space and so on.
+The idea is to have it output JSON that can then be fed via a WebSocket connection to a client system for display.